 Past Tense of Tear

-The past tense of tear is ‘tore’.
-It’s worth noting that ‘tear’ is an irregular verb, which means that its past tense form does not follow the usual rule of adding ‘-ed’ to the base form.
+The simple past tense of tear is tore.
+Because it is an irregular verb, it does not follow the usual -ed pattern.

 - Yesterday, I tore my shirt while playing basketball.

-- She tore up when she heard the sad news.
+- She tore up the paper when she heard the news.

 - He is tearing the paper into small pieces.